 January 26, 1788: The day Captain Arthur Phillip landed on Australian soil with the First Fleet of British ships, raising the British flag at Sydney Cove to claim New South Wales as a British Colony.
 This day marks the beginning of a long and brutal colonisation of people and land.
 On this day, every year, people of this country are asked to celebrate Australia Day.

 It’s understandable why Australia Day celebrations are not completely embraced by Aboriginal and Torres Strait Islander people.
 Massacre, land theft, stolen children, Australians all let us rejoice!
-For many First Australians, this day is recognised as Survival Day or Invasion Day, mourning the history that followed the steps of Captain Arthur Phillip and the First Fleet.
+For many First Nations people, this day is recognised as Survival Day or Invasion Day, mourning the history that followed the steps of Captain Arthur Phillip and the First Fleet.

 It was in 1935 that all Australian states and territories adopted the term ‘Australia Day’, but it wasn’t until 1994 that the whole nation celebrated with a national public holiday on 26 January.
 While this day represents the founding of Australia for some, for Aboriginal and Torres Strait Islander peoples it marks the beginning of a long fight for recognition as the original occupants and custodians of Australia, as well as the fight for equality in this country.

 On 26 January 1788 the British flag was planted in Australian soil under the falsehood of terra nullius (land belonging to no one).
 Nakkiah Lui, Gamilaroi and Torres Strait Islander playwright and actor, sees 26 January as a day that divides us:

 “Most people just want a day to celebrate the place that they call home, to be part of a community, and to guide Australia into the future.
 I am one of these people, so why can’t we celebrate this on a day that includes all Australians?”